vsaraikin/algorithms/src/sliding-window/README.md

 ## Theory

 A sliding window algorithm is a technique used for efficiently processing arrays or lists by maintaining a "window" of elements as it moves through the data.
 This window is typically defined by two pointers: the left and right pointers.

-## Common Problems

-Typically the following terms mentioned in the task:
-- Array
-- String
-- Sub Array
-- Sub String
-- Largest Sum
-- Maximum Sum
-- Minimum Sum

 ## Template